Bactol-git/profitswitch/README.md

 # profitswitch

 This is a program intended to help automate the process of chasing the most profitable coin for your rig.
-Currently only nvidia card are supported (only tested on 30 series, but will only affect overclock settings).
+Only tested on 30-series nvidia and 6000-series amd.
+It should only affect overclock settings, so make sure the overclock settings are suppored for your cards.
 Supported coins: ETH, FLUX, ERG, ETC, RVN, FIRO.
 More to come at some point.
 1. git clone https://github.com/Bactol-git/profitswitch
 2. cd profitswitch/